roelineburger/youmoni/README.md

 ### `npm start`

-Ensure you have Expo Go installed on your mobile.
+Ensure you have the Expo Go app installed on your mobile.

 Scan the barcode in the terminal using your mobile camera and open the app in Expo Go.